JDL440/caucus-manager/caucus-manager-ruby/README.md

 ```

 + Set up your local repo
-  + Fork the repository by hitting the "Fork" button on the shescoding github page
+  + Fork the repository by hitting the "Fork" button on the caucus-manager github page
   + Clone the repository:

     ```